spatie/laravel-medialibrary/docs/responsive-images/generating-your-own-tiny-placeholder.md

 `$sourceImagePath` contains the path of the image where you should generate a tiny representation for.
 The generated tiny image should be saved at `$tinyImageDestinationPath`.
 This tiny image should be a `jpg`.

-Here's a an example implementation that generates a blurred version.
+Here's an example implementation that generates a blurred version:

 ```php
 namespace App;